Muthu-Arun/transformer/README.md

   **Trained on Tiny Shakespeare Dataset on an RTX3050 for 5000 Steps with Batch size of 64**

-**I'm yet to train the ViT MAE Model as a single image forward pass requires atleast 3.8 GB of VRAM** **The goal is to pre-train the model on unlabelled images so it picked up in common features in images, and then discard the decoder and add a classifier head to finetune the model.**
+**I'm yet to train the ViT MAE Model as a single image forward pass requires atleast 3.8 GB of VRAM.**
+**The goal is to pre-train the model on unlabelled images so it can pick up in common features in images, and then discard the decoder and add a classifier head to finetune the model.**